baloise/design-system/docs/introduction/vue.md

 # Vue

+> Do not forget to configure fonts and styling.
+[Go to styling](introduction/styling.md)

 ## Install

 After creating a project with [Vue CLI](https://cli.vuejs.org/guide/installation.html) or custom-made (usually Webpack) install the following libraries with npm.